-A Home Grown Solution
+A Home Grown Solution for Climate Change

 There’s a whisper campaign among some climate scientists and industrialists involving a technology they say could pull us back from the brink.
 Dubbed “direct air capture,” it involves industrial plants that act like photosynthesizing plants in capturing CO2 from the atmosphere and returning it to the earth.